Livestock Tracks

 It can also be used to create new routes within a field to minimise the movements of dairy cattle along public roads.

-You can check if this item is available on your holding using the search targeting tool which can be found on any of the following AECS guidance pages:
+You can check if this item is available on your holding using the targeting tool which can be found in the Management Options and Capital Items page.

 You must prepare a plan identifying the location of the proposed tracks which are to be entered under this item.